Zhicheng95/Reservoir_Simulator/README.md

 • It constructs the Jacobian matrix and the right-hand-side vector for each Newton-Raphson iteration.
 Uses numerical differentiation to calculate entries of the Jacobian.
 For the relative permeability calculations, it allows for single- or two-point upstream weighting.
 • It solves the resulting Jacobian matrix together with the right-hand-side vector using any [A][X]=[B] type solver.

-For more details please see the Report.pdf in the repository.
+For more details please see the Final_Report.pdf in the repository.